 Proposed Development.
-The Applicant proposes a quality infill development in this commercial area of South Beach; a five-story Class A office development with ground floor retail at the north portion of the Property abutting the major transit corridor and aligned with other office buildings to the east and west, the preservation and re-location of the existing Historic Building at the southwest corner on Michigan with an open plaza in front and mechanical parking exclusively managed by valet, both in the basement of the office building, an important adaptive reuse of the failed prior project, and in a ground level parking structure behind the Historic Building ("Proposed Development").
-A one-way eastbound private driveway located between the Historic Building and the office building will serve as the main vehicle entrance and valet dropoff and pick-up location.
+The Applicant proposes a quality infill development in this commercial area of South Beach; a five-story Class A office development with ground floor retail at the north portion of the Property abutting the major transit corridor and aligned with other office buildings to the east and west, the preservation and relocation of the existing Historic Building at the southwest corner on Michigan with an open plaza in front and the relocated Garage Structure behind, and a new mechanical parking structure to the east.
+For resiliency, both relocated structures will be raised to 9' NGVD, which will match the finished floor elevation of the office building.
+All uses shall be exclusively managed by valet, both in the basement of the office building, an important adaptive reuse of the failed prior project, and in the ground level parking structure behind the Historic Building and Garage Structure ("Proposed Development").
+A one-way eastbound private driveway located between the contributing buildings/new parking structure and the office building will serve as the main vehicle entrance and valet drop-off and pick-up location.